francoisgerard/rdbounds/README.md

 net install rdbounds
 ```

-Alternatively, you can install ```rdbounds``` by downloading ```rdbounds.ado``` to your ado directory for Stata, e.g. C:\ado\personal.
+Alternatively, you can install the package by downloading ```rdbounds.ado``` to your ado directory for Stata, e.g. C:\ado\personal.
 The help files should also be dropped into your local ado directory or can be viewed directly in the Stata help file viewer.

 The ```rdbounds``` function requires the Stata package ```moremata```, which can be installed by running:
 ```